 Work that is part of the Indiana Artisan brand is promoted to retailers directly and through the Indiana Artisan Marketplace tradeshow, held each spring in Indianapolis, and the Holiday Marketplace, hosted the weekend following Thanksgiving in downtown Fort Wayne.
 It also is sold through the Indiana Artisan store inside the French Lick Resort Hotel.
 Artisans’ work is promoted through extensive media relations, both as individual work and as part of the brand.
 Artisans themselves are offered workshops on topics that include “pricing your work,” “identifying your audience,” “targeting and reaching your audience,” “developing a web site,” “creating a business plan,” “leveraging social media,” “wholesaling your work,” “working with galleries and retailers,” and much more.

 Indiana Artisan also provides networking for Artisans, opportunities for discussion on shared and common art- and food-related themes.
 Through this, the organization’s goal is support to a statewide community of high-quality art and food artisans.

 Artisans whose work has juried into Indiana Artisan may take advantage of all, some or none of these opportunities.
 Each is encouraged to leverage those opportunities that fit with, and maximize, their own individual business plan.
-Indiana Artisan is an economic development program that leverages the state’s “place-based assets,” its exceptional art and food artisans, helping them expand their businesses and, in turn, further support the economies of the communities where they live.
-In addition to the programs described that take the work of the Artisans to a market, the organization also works with eight “artisan trails,” encompassing nearly 30 Indiana counties.
+Indiana Artisan is an economic development organization that leverages the state’s “place-based assets,” its exceptional art and food artisans, helping them expand their businesses and, in turn, further support the economies of the communities where they live.
+In addition to the programs described that take the work of the Artisans to a market, the organization also works with nine “artisan trails,” encompassing 44 Indiana counties.
 The goal of the trails is to increase tourism within the state and specifically to bring the market to the Artisans.
 The trails encourage people living in Indiana, and especially those vacationing in Indiana, to visit Artisan studios, workshops, galleries, and retail venues.